pganalyze/pganalyze-docs/install/heroku_postgres.md

 **Congratulations - you're done!**

 Note that it will take up to 30 minutes for the first statistics to be shown in pganalyze.

+As a next step we recommend reviewing our **[setup instructions for the Log Insights](/docs/log-insights/setup/heroku-postgres)** feature.